Nutrition & Dietetics: Overview

 - State certification or licensure varies from state to state.
 Please reach out to your state Academy of Nutrition and Dietetics for more details.

 Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master's degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
-In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) In Pennsylvania, graduates must also obtain licensure to practice.
+In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) In most states, such as Pennsylvania, graduates must also obtain licensure or certification to practice.
 Graduates who successfully complete the ACEND- accredited Didactic Program in Dietetics at Marywood University are eligible to apply to an ACEND-accredited supervised practice program/ apply to take the CDR credentialing exam to become an RDN.
-For more information about educational pathways to become an RDN please visit https://www.eatrightpro.org/acend/students-and-advancing-education/information-for-students
+For more information about educational pathways to become a RDN please click here.

 Similar to other health care professions, RDNs must take and pass a national board registration examination to earn the RDN certification.
 The RDN exam is a computer-based exam that covers the content in the three major areas of dietetics: clinical, community, and food service.
 The registration examination is updated every five years to reflect the information that entry-level dietitians should master after completing a Didactic Program in Dietetics and internship.
 For more information regarding the examination, refer to their website at www.cdrnet.org.